-Attitudes Toward Democracy in South Asian Countries; Table 6.1 Long Generations in Post-Communist Eastern and Central Europe; Table 6.2 Multilevel Model of the Effects of Generation, Age, and Time onIndividual Attitudes Toward Democracy and Authoritarianism; Table 6.3 Multilevel Lifetime-Learning Models of Individual Support for Democracy and Authoritarianism Table 7.1 Changes in Demand for and Satisfaction with Democracy Across 16 Countries, 2002-2008Table 7.2 African Political Regimes; Table 7.3 Generational Differences in Demand for Democracy and Satisfaction with Democracy Across 20 Countries, 2008; Table 7.4 Models of Demand for Democracy Across 20 Countries; Table 7.5 Models of Satisfaction with Democracy Across 20 Countries; Table 8.1 Political Generations in Advanced Democracies; Table 8.2 Support for Democracy and for Authoritarian Alternatives by Generation; Table 9.1 Eras Defining Political Generations in Arab Countries Table 9.2 Predicted Levels of Support for Democracy and Political Islam Across Historical ErasTable 9.3 Support for Democracy and Political Islam Across Generations on Support for Autocracy, Democracy, and Political Islam Overall and Across Generations (percent); Table 9.4 Support for Political Islam Overall and Across Generations (percent; Table 9.5 Impact of Generations on Support for Autocracy, Democracy, and Political Islam; Table 10.1 Predictions of Democratic Attitudes for Four Political Generations; Table 10.2 Democratic Attitudes for Four Political Generations; Table 10.3 Overall Samples, Pooled-Data Analysis; Table 10.4 Analyses of Generational Subsamples Table 10.5 Democratic Values in Asia Sommario/riassunto What explains differing levels of support for democracy in postauthoritarian countries?
+Attitudes Toward Democracy in South Asian Countries; Table 6.1 Long Generations in Post-Communist Eastern and Central Europe; Table 6.2 Multilevel Model of the Effects of Generation, Age, and Time onIndividual Attitudes Toward Democracy and Authoritarianism; Table 6.3 Multilevel Lifetime-Learning Models of Individual Support for Democracy and Authoritarianism

+Table 7.1 Changes in Demand for and Satisfaction with Democracy Across 16 Countries, 2002-2008Table 7.2 African Political Regimes; Table 7.3 Generational Differences in Demand for Democracy and Satisfaction with Democracy Across 20 Countries, 2008; Table 7.4 Models of Demand for Democracy Across 20 Countries; Table 7.5 Models of Satisfaction with Democracy Across 20 Countries: Table 8.1 Political Generations in Advanced Democracies; Table 8.2 Support for Democracy and for Authoritarian Alternatives by Generation; Table 9.1 Eras Defining Political Generations in Arab Countries Table 9.2 Predicted Levels of Support for Democracy and Political Islam Across Historical ErasTable 9.3 Support for Democratic and Autocratic Regimes Overall and Across Generations (percent); Table 9.4 Support for Political Islam Overall and Across Generations (percent; Table 9.5) Impact of Generations on Support for Autocracy, Democracy, and Political Islam: Table 10.1 Predictions of Democratic Attitudes for Four Political Generations: Table 10.2 Democratic Attitudes by Generations

+Table 10.4 Analyses of Generational Subsamples

+Table 10.5 Democratic Values in Asia

+Sommario/riassunto

+What explains differing levels of support for democracy in postauthoritarian countries?
 Do young people value democracy simply because they have grown up with it?
 Or do older generations, having experienced the alternative, value democracy more highly?
 Does the socialization of new generations into the norms of democratic citizenship herald the normalization of democratic governance?
 Or have frustrations with political corruption and economic stagnation led to the rejection of democracy or, at a minimum, the view that it is irrelevant?
-These questions are at the heart of this groundbreaking s
+These questions are at the heart of this groundbreaking s in China: ANOVA; Table 10.3 Overall Samples, Pooled-Data Analysis;